jmg049/audio_samples_io/benchmark_summary.md

-# `audio_io` Read and Write Benchmarks
+# `audio_samples_io` Read and Write Benchmarks

-This document reports a set of comparative benchmarks evaluating audio read and write performance across three audio libraries: `audio_io`, `hound`, and `libsndfile`.
+This document reports a set of comparative benchmarks evaluating audio read and write performance across three audio libraries: `audio_samples_io`, `hound`, and `libsndfile`.

 All benchmarks were executed on the same machine under identical conditions (as close as possible for libsndfile).
 Each benchmark processes **0.25 seconds of audio**, and all timings are reported in **microseconds (μs)**.
 For each configuration, the fastest implementation is highlighted in **bold**.
 Lower values indicate better performance.